dbuscombe-usgs/doodle_labeller/README.md

 * "classes1", "classes2", etc: these are the class names and hex color codes associated with each label image in "to_merge", in order

 ## Improvements coming soon
-* fix the line width issue
+* fix the line width issue on the current image tile
 * compiled executables
 * lookup table for consistent hex colors for common classes
 * config file generator (GUI?)
 * move labelling window to different screen option?
-* CRF "redo"/ optimize function, to search through a range of hyperparameters and find optimal ... needs research

 <!--